 Nonresident employees may begin working before applying for a Social Security number, but they must apply and provide the number to Stanford in a timely manner.
 Student employees should enter their Social Security number in Axess when it is received.
 All other employees should present their Social Security card to their department administrator.

-- Withholding allowances for nonresidents on the Federal W-4 Form are limited to the Single marital status
+- Withholding status for for nonresidents on the Federal W-4 Form is limited to the Single marital status

 - Withholding allowances on the California DE-4 form are not limited for nonresidents